Egyptian Navy: Patrol forces

 The Egyptian Navy has a potent fleet of fast attack craft, many fitted with missile systems.
-These and the navy-manned vessels of the Coast Guard, would be deployed in support of amphibious landings and certainly in their prevention.
+These and the navy-crewed vessels of the Coast Guard, would be deployed in support of amphibious landings and certainly in their prevention.
 The US shipbuilder Swiftships is one of the main providers of vessels for the Egyptian Navy.
 It has built around 30 boats for the Egyptian Navy mainly costal patrol crafts 28m for coastal defense, anti-surface operations, maritime security operations and maritime interdiction, surveillance and intelligence gathering, and search and rescue operations.